hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * D﻿eploy the workshop content on the jupyterhub server in the dedicated student home directory (Notebooks files necessary for the workshop)
 * Send back through API Calls to the frontend server the confirmation of the deployment of the workshop along with the student details (Password)

-5﻿.The frontend server get its different tables updated:
+5﻿.
+The frontend server get its different tables updated:

 * T﻿he customer tables shows an active status for the participant row.
 The password field has been updated.
-* T﻿he Workshop table gets also updated.
-The capacity field decrement the number of available seats.
+* The workshop table is also updated.
+The capacity field increments the number of available seats.
 * The student tables gets updated as well by setting the allocated student to active.

-6﻿.The frontend server sends the second email to the particpant providing him with the details to connect to the workshop environment.
+6﻿.
+The frontend server sends the second email to the particpant providing him with the details to connect to the workshop environment.

-### T﻿he Run Phase:
+### T﻿he Run Phase

 F﻿rom the email, the particpant click on the start button. it will open up a browser to the jupyterhub server and directly open up the readme first notebook presenting the workshops flow.